Dynamic redundancy and mortality in stochastic search

 \emph{An alternative approach to FPTs.---}The inability to extract the FPT density via standard boundary value methods, exemplified through the aforementioned example of 1D Brownian motion, necessitates an alternative approach which we develop here.
 We return to the more general DRM search setting.
-To obtain the FPT statistics, we consider the survival probability $S_{\lambda,\mu}(t):=\mathbb{P}(T_{\lambda,\mu}\! >\! t)$ defined as the probability that the target is not found by any searcher until time $t\!>\!0$.
-In Ref.~\cite{SI} we show that $S_{\lambda,\mu}(t)$ satisfies
+To obtain FPT statistics, consider the survival probability $S_{\lambda,\mu}(t):=\mathbb{P}(T_{\lambda,\mu}\! >\! t)$ defined as the probability that the target is not found by any searcher until time $t\!>\!0$.
+In Ref.~\cite{SI} we elaborate on methods introduced in Refs.~\cite{campos2024dynamic, tung2025first} to show that $S_{\lambda,\mu}(t)$ satisfies

 where $S_{0,\mu}(t)$ denotes the probability that a single mortal searcher that dies at rate $\mu$ has not found the target by time $t$.
 We can express $S_{0,\mu}(t)$ as